lucky-wolf/DW2-XL/README.md

 ### v1.19.6
 - DW2 1.2.0.8 compatible and required
-  - note: does NOT include changes to human techs nor the new mortalen armor (nor adjustments to ship hulls)
 - Updated to latest bundles from @salemonz with a new ID system
 - Added planetary image for Brown Dwarfs (so their icon actually looks like they do)
 - Reduced the size of fusion reactors so they have some appeal (again)